Spring Framework Tutorial For Beginners - 100 Steps

 }

-Step 5 : What is happening in the background?
+Step 5: What is Happening in the Background?

-• It identifies components and dependencies
+• It identifies all components and their dependencies.

 Step 6 : Dynamic auto wiring and Troubleshooting - @Primary